Every day, all around the world, RF interference costs customers millions of dollars in…

 It doesn’t have to be that way!

 At EMA, we have a team of experts dedicated to identifying and mitigating RF interference (RFI) problems.
 We have worked on RFI problems for decades helping commercial and military customers resolve complex interference problems.
 The earlier that customers get us involved with new designs, the more opportunity we have to positively impact the design through detailed analysis of the RF systems on the platform, as well as those RF systems in the environment in which the platform will operate.

 Interference between RF devices is one of the biggest challenges in designing and maintaining commercial and defense systems.
 These systems include ships, airplanes, drones, cell phones, satellites, automobiles and generally, anything that has RF systems installed in or on it.
-The problem is complex for a number of reasons including the broadband nature of the interference, the lack of detailed performance data, introduction of intermodulation products when multiple systems interact with one another and a host of other reasons.
-Identifying and solving cosite interference issues early in a design is critical as discovering an interference problem right before bringing a product to market or after it has been put into service can cost millions of dollars to fix the problem and lost revenue.
-One only has to perform a web search for “cosite interference” to see a sample of the issues that have plagued military and commercial programs for decades.
+The problem is complex for a number of reasons including the broadband nature of the interference, the lack of detailed performance data, intermodulation products that occur when multiple systems interact with one another and a host of other reasons.
+Identifying and mitigating RF interference issues early in a design is as critical as discovering an interference problem right before bringing a product to market or after it has been put into service can cost millions of dollars to fix the problem and lost revenue.